bishwojeet2009/todos-list/README.md

 # Todo Projeect

-This project was generated using React and TypeScript with Vite.
+This project was generated using React and TypeScript.

 ## About Project: